Alaska

 Why this place matters

 The Western Arctic is made up of some of the best bird habitat in the country.
-Millions of migratory birds from every continent on Earth hatch and raise their young in here.
+Millions of migratory birds from every continent on Earth hatch and raise their young here.
 The reserve's massive size (22.8 million acres) also supports tens of thousands of caribou and populations of wolves, musk oxen, grizzly and polar bears.

 Migratory birds